Audit Manager - Financial Audit

 - A strong commitment to their own self development and to delivering the NAO’s strategic objectives

-- Responsible Individual status, or the ability to acquire RI status within 1 year
+- Responsible Individual status, or the ability to acquire RI status within one year

-- Experience of public sector or charity audits
+- Experience of public sector or charity audits, or audits in the media or property sectors

 - Experience in implementing and embedding transformational change in financial audit methodologies, software and use of data